 NAVC will be providing 2 - $1,500 scholarships to MacEwan University for one male and one female volleyball player.
 These scholarships will be awarded by MacEwan University.

-NAVC will also be providing 2 - $1000.00 athletic scholarships for one male and one female volleyball player competing at a post secondary institution other than MacEwan University.
+NAVC will also be providing 2 - $1000.00 athletic scholarships for one male and one female volleyball player competing at any post secondary institution.
 The eligibility requirements are as follow:

 Applications must include: